xnely/vscode-boost-test-adapter/README.md

   * Test output appears in the `Test Output` Terminal of the Testing sidebar.
   * During debugging the test output appears in the corresponding Terminal.
   * Diagnostic info appears in the `Boost.Test Adapter` Output channel.

-## Changelog
-* Update 3.2.0
-  * Use the built-in Test Explorer of VS Code.
-No need to install the external [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) extension any more.
-* Update 3.0.0
-  * Add support for deeply nested test suites (multiple levels of test suites)
-  * Add support for multiple test executables
-  * Add support for cancelling tests

 ## Configurations
 ```json